 Ankle Sprain Grades

-- Grade 1 (Mild): Minimal stretching, no tearing.
+- Grade 1 (Mild): Minimal stretching.
 Mild tenderness and very light bruising.

-- Grade 2 (Moderate): Partial tear of the ligament.
+- Grade 2 (Moderate): Partial tear.
 You will experience moderate pain, swelling, and noticeable discoloration.

-- Grade 3 (Severe): A complete tear or rupture.
-This results in significant instability, severe swelling, and extensive dark bruising that can spread to the toes.
+- Grade 3 (Severe): A complete tear.
+This results in significant instability, severe swelling, and extensive dark bruising.

 Why Is My Sprained Ankle Bruising So Badly?